I. General Upload Rules

 - Videos and streams that utilize the Streaming Now feature must represent a creative effort from the broadcaster.

 - Only the artist who is streaming may promote the stream via the Streaming Now feature.

 - Streams featuring movies, television shows, or other copyrighted content are prohibited from use of the Streaming Now feature.

 The critique feature is for artists who are actively seeking artistic critique of their work.
 Users may utilize the Critique feature only for content created in part or in whole by them.
-Furthermore the critique feature should only be used for content which the creator is actively seeking critique and improvement on the piece.
-Items flagged for critique in which the uploader did not create will have the flag removed.
+Furthermore, the critique feature should only be used when the creator is actively seeking critique and improvement on the content flagged for critique.
+Items flagged for critique that the uploader did not create will have the flag removed.